kadaan/consulate/README.md

 #### /verify/service/:service

->The `/verify/service/:service` route returns 200 if all Consul checks for the specified service are in the `passing` state.
+>The `/verify/service/:service` route returns 200 if all Consul checks for the specified service are ok.
 Otherwise, a non-200 status code is returned and the failing checks will be in the response.
+>The `:service` value can be either the _Service Id_ or _Service Name_.
+If _Service Name_, more than one service may be verified.
 >
 >##### Request
 >